The Format of the ACT Science Test

 - J. P5

 All you need to do is interpret the following graph ...

 but the only way to understand Figure 2 is to read the passage before it:

 Smaller molecules easily diffuse into the pores.
 Larger molecules do not as easily diffuse into the pores, or are larger than the pores.
 Therefore, smaller molecules spend more time in the column than do larger molecules, causing the components of the mixture to separate.
 As solvent containing a component of the mixture exits the column through the detector, a peak is plotted versus time (starting from injection).
 The portion of solvent corresponding to a peak is called a fraction.
 The time corresponding to the top of a peak is the fraction’s retention time (RT).

-As you can see, if you know what to expect, the question is easy if you know what to expect.
+As you can see, the question is easy if you know what to expect.

-Questions that require a test-taker to identify a particular point on a graph or a trial from a data table are fairly common and one of the more straightforward types of questions.
+Questions that require a test-taker to identify a particular point on a graph or a trial from a data table are fairly common.

 There will be 1 Conflicting Viewpoints passage on your test, and it will be markedly different from the other types of passages.
-It will introduce a general topic and then 2-4+ different viewpoints, usually hypotheses or theories, on the subject.
+This type of passage will introduce a general topic, followed by 2-4 different viewpoints, usually alternate hypotheses or theories, on the subject.

 Take a look at this example of a question from a Conflicting Viewpoints passage: